caltechlibrary/newt/newt-presentation.md

 1. Each application was built on a stack
 2. The stacks are complex and divergent
 3. Coping strategies
 	a.
-SAAS
+Out source running the applications as a "SAAS"
-	b. blackbox
+	b.
+Treat app as blackbox and avoiding customization
-	c. avoid customization
+    c.
+Customize and dedicate individuals to the specific app
+    d. ...

+# The problem

+None of our coping strategies is good.

 # Why are these things so complex?

-- We want more from our application
-- So more code gets written
+- We want more from our application, more code gets written
-- Overtime complexity accrues
+- Application needs enhancements, complexity accrues overtime
-- A "best practice", **systems should be designed to scale**
+- Best practices like "systems should be designed to scale"

 # Let's talk about scale

+scale
-- "scale", a euphemism for **scaling big**
+: a euphemism for **scaling big**

+# Scaling big

+- Scaling big is hard
+- Scaling big makes things really complex
+- Scaling big favors large teams

+# Scaling big, a reflection

 - scaling big =>
   - distributed application design
   - programmable infrastructure
   - cache systems and dynamic clustering
   - complex systems management

-# Scaling big, a reflection

-- Scaling big is hard
-- Scaling big makes things really complex
-- Scaling big favors large teams

 # An alternative, **scale small**